antvis/G6/packages/site/docs/manual/core-concept/behavior.en.md

 graph.setBehaviors((behaviors) => behaviors.filter((behavior) => behavior !== 'click-select'));
 ```

-## Custom Interactions
+## Custom Interaction

-If the built-in interactions do not meet your requirements, you can create custom interaction behaviors.
-For details, please refer to [Custom Interactions](/manual/custom-extension/behavior).
+If the built-in interactions do not meet your requirements, you can create custom behaviors.
+For details, please refer to [Custom Behavior](/en/manual/custom-extension/behavior).